LucaKirsten/Projects/README.md

 ### Overhead Vision Input

-* Fixed overhead camera view of the track
+* Oscillating camera provides partial overhead camera views of the track
 * Frame preprocessing and perspective handling
 * Assumption of a planar track surface